 4.1 shall keep regular minutes of their meetings and shall cause them to be recorded in books kept for that purpose in the office of the Association.

-Section 4.7.
+Section 4.6.
 VACANCIES.
-Vacancies in appointed committee chairs arising from any cause may be filled by the Governance and Nominating Committee with advice and counsel of the full Board of Trustees.
+Vacancies in appointed committee chairs arising from any cause may be filled by the Governance and Nominating Committee or Executive Director..
 The appointee shall hold office until the end of the term of the position that was vacated, but may be re-appointed for a full term.
-Vacancies in the elected positions named in Section 4.4 will be filled by appointment from the Governance and Nominating Committee until such time as the appointee has completed the original term of the vacated position.

-Section 4.8.
+Section 4.7.
 RESIGNATION.
 A committee chair may resign at any time by delivering written notice to the Executive Director.
 Such notice shall be effective when delivered unless the notice specifies a later effective date.